lukstei/trading-backtest/README.md

 One method to find `alpha` and `beta` is using a so called Kalman Filter which is a dynamic bayesian model and we use it as an online linear regression model for getting our values.

-After we've found the values we look at the residuals given by `residuals = Pa - alpha - beta*Pb`, and if the last residual is greater than some threshold value you go short n*A stocks and long n*beta*B, for some fixed `n`.
+After we've found the values we look at the residuals given by `residuals = Pa - alpha - beta*Pb`, and if the last residual is greater than some threshold value you go short `n` A stocks and long `n*beta` B stocks, for some fixed `n`.

 For further explanation and a formal definition of cointegration and the strategy you may want to look at: